pdw-git/express-k8s-demo/README.md

 This is a simple API server built on Node.js and the Express framework.
 It has been created as an educational tool for use to explore development and deployment patterns.

-To install the application install the latest version of node and npm, git clone this repository run npm install.
+To install the application ensure you have npm and nodejs available on the target system.
+Execute a git clone this repository to your own target directory.
+From within the target director run npm install to pull all the necessary dependencies.

-Once the code is installed run npm start, on success you will see the following on the console:
+Once the code is installed run npm start which will initiate the application.
+On success you will see the following on the console:

 >> express-api@1.0.0 start /home/whitep/WebstormProjects/express-api